Skip to main content

 Why not just hire a virtual bookkeeping service like Kahuna Accounting?
 They have a pool of well-trained financial people who are expert at doing bookkeeping.

 They use cloud-based accounting services like Quickbooks Online or Xero to store your records.
-And they set up automation so that your financial information is automatically pulled from your bank and other financial sources.
+And they set up automation to automatically pull your financial information from your bank and other financial sources.

 And while you’ll be assigned a special account representative who’ll get to know your business, they can easily replace that representative if they quit or get sick.